Dystopian Teen Fiction

 The Declaration by Gemma Malley.
 2007

 In 2140 England, where drugs enable people to live forever and children are illegal, teenaged Anna, an obedient "Surplus" training to become a house servant, discovers that her birth parents are trying to find her.
-This is the first in a trilogy.
+First in a trilogy.

 Delirium by Lauren Oliver.
 2011